Dornoch: Economy

+Education

+The town is home to Dornoch Primary School and Dornoch Academy secondary school.

 The Burghfield House Campus of the University of the Highlands and Islands in Dornoch is the home for the Centre for History, teaching undergraduate and postgraduate history degrees to students around the UHI network and worldwide.

 Governance

-Dornoch was a parliamentary burgh, combined with Dingwall, Kirkwall, Tain and Wick in the Northern Burghs constituency of the House of Commons of the Parliament of Great Britain from 1708 to 1801 and of the Parliament of the United Kingdom from 1801 to 1918.
-Cromarty was added to the list in 1832.

-The constituency was a district of burghs known also as Tain Burghs until 1832, and then as Wick Burghs.
-It was represented by one Member of Parliament (MP).
-In 1918 the constituency was abolished and the Dornoch component was merged into the then new county constituency of Caithness and Sutherland.
+Local Government

+The town is part of the East Sutherland and Edderton ward of Highland Council which elects three Councillors.

+A community council called Dornoch Area Community Council is also active in the town.

+Scottish Parliament

-Scotland's Westminster constituencies were redrawn for the 2005 UK general election, when Dornoch became part of the new Caithness, Sutherland and Easter Ross constituency.
+In the Scottish Parliament, since 2011 Dornoch has been part of the Caithness, Sutherland and Ross constituency.
+Since 2026, the constituency MSP has been David Green of the Liberal Democrats.

+It is also one of eight constituencies in the Highlands and Islands Scottish Parliament electoral region, which elects seven additional members, in addition to eight constituency MSPs, to produce a form of proportional representation for the region as a whole.

+UK Parliament

+Dornoch has been part of the Caithness, Sutherland and Easter Ross constituency from 1997.
 Since 2017, the MP has been Jamie Stone of the Liberal Democrats.

-In the Scottish Parliament, since 2011 Dornoch has been part of the Caithness, Sutherland and Ross constituency.
-It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
-Since its creation, the constituency has been held by the Scottish National Party (SNP).
-As of 2021 the MSP is Maree Todd, who was first elected in May 2021.

-It is also one of eight constituencies in the Highlands and Islands Scottish Parliament region, which elects seven additional members, in addition to eight constituency MSPs, to produce a form of proportional representation for the region as a whole.

-There is also elected local government councillors, and as of November 2011 there are elected community councillors.
+Transport

+The town is near the A9 road, to which it is linked by the A949 and the B9168.
+The town also has a grass air strip suitable for small aircraft and helicopters.

+Dornoch was connected to the railway network by the Dornoch Light Railway.
+The railway was opened on 2 June 1902.
+It closed on 13 June 1960.
+The station building for Dornoch railway station still stands today and is used as a commercial retail unit.

-Dornoch in popular culture
+In popular culture

 Rosamunde Pilcher's last novel Winter Solstice is largely set in and around Dornoch, fictionalised under the name of Creagan.